paulmondon/Workshop_Scraping/Subject.md

 ## Step 01 - Get file

-get the `scraping.py` file which contains all the imports you will need
+get the `scraping.py` file which contains all the code you will need to complete

 ## Step 02 - Open palace page